 Do you think there were any specific experiences or items on your application that helped to strengthen it?

 Copious clinical experiences in several fields of veterinary medicine and animal sciences, as well as leadership positions and involvement in other organizations, strengthened my application.
 I had the opportunity to represent Texas and speak in front of 23,000 people at the National Catholic Youth Conference in 2011, which may have enhanced the application.
-I also helped in shot clinics and was involved in research in the growth hormones of hepatocarcinomas.
+I also helped in vaccine clinics and was involved in research in the growth hormones of hepatocarcinomas.
 Some of these can be looked at like a pre-veterinary internship.

 Where did you attend undergrad and what was your major?